U :Dessert Story

 Process: Product Roadmap / Sitemap / Task Flow / User Flow

 Next, I created a sitemap in order to visualize how the information can be structured such that the user can intuitively navigate throughout the website.
+After researching other restaurant websites, I decided that a basic layout consisting of several pages would be most intuitive for users to navigate and would satisfy the user needs we identified.

 Goal: To design mid-fidelity wireframes for responsive screens